overachiever-productions/S4/readme.md

 ```

-Another, trivial, helper function provides the ability to print LONG strings (helpful when debugging dynamic SQL or other 'blobs' of text):
+Another, trivial, helper function provides the ability to print the ENTIRETY of strings longer than 4K bytes in size (helpful when debugging dynamic SQL or other 'blobs' of text):

 ```sql
 ------------------------------------------------------------------------